Joe2308/milestone-2-solanew-pv-systems/README.md

 Users will most certainly be interested in how much they can save on their energy bills.
 They will begin by using the solar savings calculator first.
 From here they will enquire about pricing for a custom system for their premises.

 ### How do I initiate an impulse buy/booking?
-Feel good content with CTA flow to lead to completing the contact and follow the company on social media.
+Feel good content with CTA flow to lead to completing the contact form and follow the company on social media.

 ## Scope: